|

 by being the first artist commissioned to provide

 courtroom drawings for the Channel Seven News.
-His

-sketches were televised across the country and he
+His sketches were televised across the country

 The